ccalvinhhuang/ccalvinhhuang/README.md

-I like deep learning research
+I like deep learning research.
-- I’m interested in GNNs, LLMs, and PEFT
+- I work with GNNs, LLMs, and PEFT
-- I’m researching ways to fine-tune Whisper w/ compression methods (QLoRA, knowledge distillation, etc)
 - How to reach me: chuang482@gatech.edu

 <!---